 User composes song, saves it, and prints to paper.

 User listens to playback of partial or completed song, hears an error, and changes the notes on the staff.
+I Think the change notes on staff needs to move to priority 2.
+Going to take more work than to get working correctly.

 Song includes chords or multiple lines of music, and standard musical artifacts such as rests, ties, and fermatas.